juselius/blockchain-inf-3910/README.md

 # Exam: INF-3910 Blockchain

-Blockchains are surprisingly simple, but still pretty mind bending.
+Blockchains are pretty mind bending, but surprisingly simple at the core.
 Your task is to develop a simple, distributed blockchain for registering elections and public voting.
 The system will use RSA public key cryptography for digital signing and verification, and the MQTT pub-sub protocol for communication between nodes.

 You will be given a stub project, with plenty of helper functions to get you quickly started.